Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Receive information on your subscription plan and current API usage.*
+*Receive information on your subscription plan and current API usage*

 > The above command returns JSON structured like this: